Arizona

 • Conduct annual refresher training

-• Maintain training records for 3 years
+• Maintain all records for a minimum of 3 years

 Examples of Facilities Subject to Waste Reporting